FeroXx07/Game-Installer-Creation/docs/index.md

 ## What is Packaging?
 Application packaging is a process of binding the relevant files and components to build a customized application for a customer.
-Packaging bundles applications and operating systems into a single file called a distribution unit, which format can vary depending on the installer and the operating system, which makes it easier to deploy and install them on user's computers.
+Packaging bundles applications and operating systems into a single file called a distribution unit, which format can vary depending on the installer and the operating system.

+This process makes it easier to deploy and install them on user's computers.

 ### Some advantages of application packaging